flytbase/flytdocs/source/docs/FlytSim/MobileApps.rst

 #.
-IntelliJ IDEA also requires JDK 7.
+IntelliJ IDEA also requires JDK 1.6 or higher.
 To install JDK 7 go to `this link`_.

 #.
 Go to the `link here`_ to install IntelliJ IDEA.